vault27/Foundation/paloalto.md

 ### Bootstraping

+Bootstrap allows you to automatically config, upgrade, update signatures, license a device during initial boot.

 - Attach the virtual disk, virtual CD-ROM, or storage bucket to the firewall
 - Firewall scans for a bootstrap package
 - Each time firewall boots from a factory default state, it checks for the presence of bootstrap volume